The Best Vietnamese Restaurants in Montreal

 Cafeden

-Cafeden is beautiful, it’s good, it’s easy going and it’s affordable.
-On the menu think Pho Tai soup with rare beef, pork rolls and fried vegetables, chicken wings, grilled prime rib, beef tataki, banh bao, fried squid, scallop ceviche, papaya salad, fried tofu, grilled squid or fish of the day.
+Cafeden is beautiful, delicious, easy-going, and affordable!
+On the menu they offer Pho Tai soup with rare beef, pork rolls and fried vegetables, chicken wings, grilled prime rib, beef tataki, banh bao, fried squid, scallop ceviche, papaya salad, fried tofu, grilled squid or fish of the day.
 In our opinion, Cafeden has the best chicken wings and papaya salad in Montreal; they are our staple on every visit.
-One of our favourite places on Saint-Laurent Boulevard!
+One of our favourite addresses on Saint-Laurent Boulevard!

 6576 Boulevard Saint-Laurent